rahaf58/The-Fighting-Robot/README.md

 4. Create a php page to connect the database to the devices.
 5. Integration of two interfaces (RobotArm, RobotBase).

-The third task required is to create a chatbot using IBM Watson and associate it with the interface.

-With two sub-tasks:

-1-Export as a json file.

-2-Integrate with a website (in RobotBaseControl.html).

 ***
 The project allows the user to control the base of the robot by the movements of the robot base through 5 movements (forward, backward, left, right, and off).
 The project contains: